idlechild/sm_practice_hack/README.md

 # Super Metroid Practice Hack

-This page hosts the source material for the Super Metroid Practice Hack.
-It is intended for users that wish to contribute to the project, customize their own Practice Hacks, adapt it for SM romhacks, or just to see how it works.
-Visit https://smpractice.speedga.me for details on patching your SM rom with the latest version of InfoHUD.
+This page hosts the source material for the Super Metroid Practice Hack, adapted to work with this romhack.
+You should know that the person adapting this work has not played this romhack outside of basic testing.
+Some features may not be updated from their vanilla counterparts.
+If you have suggestions, requests, or bugs to report, please contact InsaneFirebat on Discord or open an issue here on GitHub.

 ## Getting Started:

-1. Download asar from https://github.com/RPGHacker/asar and place it in the \tools\ folder.
-2. Download and install Python 3 from https://python.org.
+1. Download and install Python 3 from https://python.org.
 Windows users will need to set the PATH environmental variable to point to their Python installation folder.
-3. Run build.bat to create IPS patch files.
+2. Run build.bat to create IPS patch files.
-4. Locate the patch files in \build\.
+3. Locate the patch files in \build\.

 ## Which rom should I use?